Review Project

 Stack Modules

-Next let’s look at the generated app/stacks/demo
+Next let’s look at the generated app/stacks/demo that was created:

 app/stacks/demo/main.tf